-Forbes’ fintech experts lists the following nine trends to watch over the next year: Enhanced Digitization of Operations; Robotic Process Automation; the Growing Variety of Mobile Payment Options; Partnerships with Financial Institutions; an Increased Focus On Cost Savings; the Rise Of Embedded Finance; a Bigger Focus On Cybersecurity; Capturing Real-Time Data For Underwriting and, finally, a Reliance On Behavioral Science Tech.
+Forbes’ fintech experts lists the following nine trends to watch over the next year: Enhanced Digitisation of Operations; Robotic Process Automation; the Growing Variety of Mobile Payment Options; Partnerships with Financial Institutions; an Increased Focus On Cost Savings; the Rise Of Embedded Finance; a Bigger Focus On Cybersecurity; Capturing Real-Time Data For Underwriting and, finally, a Reliance On Behavioural Science Tech.

 Good crypto news from PayPal

 Next up, Jemima Kelly over on the Financial Times opines on PayPal’s move to allow its US users “to buy, HODL, and sell bitcoin, bitcoin cash, ether (the crypto that powers Ethereum) and litecoin.”

 This is a huge step forward in mainstream acceptance for cryptocurrencies, although there is a major caveat for cryto fans: “Only thing is, PayPal will not actually be allowing anyone to transfer their crypto out of their PayPal wallet into another wallet, even if it’s another PayPal wallet, or to deposit crypto from another wallet.
 Users won’t have access to their private keys — the long string of numbers that allows users to spend their crypto on what they want.”

 Obviously, everything must go through PayPal, who will of course take a significant fee for allowing you to use its platform to pay with bitcoin (specifically, 2.3 per cent on transactions of less than $100).